writememe/BlgNetAutoSol/3_Data_Models/README.md

 ## Known Issues

-Due to the vagaries of various operating systems, you may see that 'changes' are needed to be performed or deployed when running both  playbooks.
+Due to the vagaries of various operating systems, I've had to make some trade offs with the solution.
 Without investing time and resources into a highly complex set of conditional programming, I've decided rather to document these known issues which I've deemed minor enough to not be a functional problem.
 These are:

 ### BGP Authentication - Encrypted Passwords